mingzehuang/latentcor_py/docs/source/get_started.rst

     estimate = latentcor(simdata[0], tps = ["ter", "con"])

-The output of :code:`latentcor` is a list with several elements:
+The output of :code:`estimate` is a list with several elements:

-* :code:`latentcor[0]`: estimated final latent correlation matrix, this matrix is guaranteed to be strictly positive definite (through :code:`tatsmodels.stats.correlation_tools.corr_nearest` projection and parameter :code:`nu`, see Mathematical framework for estimation) if :code:`use.nearPD = True`.
+* :code:`estimate[0]`: estimated final latent correlation matrix, this matrix is guaranteed to be strictly positive definite (through :code:`tatsmodels.stats.correlation_tools.corr_nearest` projection and parameter :code:`nu`, see Mathematical framework for estimation) if :code:`use.nearPD = True`.

-* :code:`latentcor[1]`: matrix of pointwise estimated correlations.
+* :code:`estimate[1]`: matrix of pointwise estimated correlations.
 Due to pointwise estimation, it is not guaranteed to be positive semi-definite

-* :code:`latentcor[2]`: :code:`None` by default as :code:`showplot = False` in :code:`latentcor`.
+* :code:`estimate[2]`: :code:`None` by default as :code:`showplot = False` in :code:`latentcor`.
 Otherwise displays a heatmap of latent correlation matrix.

-* :code:`latentcor[3]`: Kendall :math:`\tau (\tau_{a})` correlation matrix for these :math:`2` variables.
+* :code:`estimate[3]`: Kendall :math:`\tau (\tau_{a})` correlation matrix for these :math:`2` variables.

-* :code:`latentcor[4]`: a list has the same length as the number of variables.
+* :code:`estimate[4]`: a list has the same length as the number of variables.
 Here the first element is a (:math:`2\times1`) vector indicating the cumulative proportions for zeros and ones in the ternary variable (e.g. first element in vector is the proportion of zeros, second element in vector is the proportion of zeros and ones.)
 The second element of the list is :code:`numpy.na` for continuous variable.